souravaswal/DataStructure-Algorithm/README.md

 # DataStructure-Algorithm
-This repository contains code for some of the good DSA programming questions
+This repository contains code for some of the good DSA programming questions.

 Solutions are in Java language.
 Feel free to add other question/solutions :-)